rdebath/Brainfuck/README.md

   They have all been tested using many of the BF programs from the [Esoteric Files Archive](https://github.com/graue/esofiles/tree/master/brainfuck/src) (And of course tortured!)

 5. The 'extras' subdirectory.
-  * Hello_world.bewbs -- An interpreter for strange BF variant.
-  * bf.pl -- A very small bf->perl tranlate and execute.
+  * bf.pl -- A very small bf->perl translate and execute.
   * bf.rb -- A similar program in Ruby, not as Golfed.
   * bf.sed -- A BF interpreter in SED.
   * bf2bash.sh -- A BF interpreter in bash